Reporting obstructions (England and Wales)

-- The simplest means of clearing an obstruction is to report it to the landowner.
-If they appear willing to act, then there may well be no need to notify the authority and go through the legal process.
+- For obstructions which appear to be intentional, the first port of call is to speak to the landowner.
+If they seem willing to act, then there may well be no need to notify the authority and go through the legal process.
 In most cases, approaching the landowner directly will foster good relations between highway users and landowners.

 - It is always worth contacting local and national user groups, such as Cycling UK, Ramblers, or the British Horse Society for their help and advice.
 They may well have a local contact who can assist you, or even take on the case.

 - If all else fails, members of the public can apply to have an obstruction removed by making a formal request to the local highway authority.